Looking to visit Comino and the famous Blue Lagoon from Sliema using the ferry (also referred to as the Comino ferry)?

 From Sliema, you first need to use public transport – buses, taxis, or, if you’ve decided to drive, rental cars are available.

 Although the journey is doable and is the cheaper way to travel compared to boat tours, you need to bear in mind a couple of things.
-In short, you do save a little money when opting for ferry services; however, you end up wasting a lot of time.
+In short, you do save a little money when opting for ferry services; however, you end up wasting a lot of time, and you’ll have a far less comfortable stay at the Blue Lagoon.
 Alternatively, you can opt for a boat tour (more info below!)

 From Sliema, only Route 222 can take you to Ċirkewwa.
 This bus passes by several bus stops within the town, including Ferries 5, Chalet, and Exiles.
 If you’re staying in St. Julian’s, you can also take this bus.